k3s-io/k3s/docs/advanced.md

----
-title: "Advanced Options and Configuration"
+# Advanced Options and Configuration
-weight: 45
-aliases:
-  - /k3s/latest/en/running/
-  - /k3s/latest/en/configuration/
----

 This section contains advanced information describing the different ways you can run and manage K3s: